 He starred opposite Kate Hudson and Owen Wilson in Universal Pictures’ comedy, “You, Me, Dupree,” and “Factotum,” for which he received glowing reviews for portraying Charles Bukowski’s alter ego at the film premier at the Cannes Film Festival.

-From his breakthrough performance in “The Outsiders” to his hilarious turn as an obsessed private investigator in “There’s Something About Mary,” he has proven himself to be one of the most diverse actors of his generation.
+From his breakthrough performance in “The Outsiders” to his hilarious turn as a private investigator in “There’s Something About Mary,” he has proven himself to be one of the most diverse actors of his generation.

-In 1990 Dillon won an IFP Spirit Award for his gritty performance as a drug addict in Gus Van Sant’s “Drugstore Cowboy.”
+Dillon won an IFP Spirit Award for his performance in Gus Van Sant’s “Drugstore Cowboy.”
 From there he went on to star in such films as Ted Demme’s “Beautiful Girls” opposite Uma Thurman and Natalie Portman; Cameron Crowe’s “Singles;” “In & Out” with Kevin Kline; Kevin Spacey’s “Albino Alligator;” Francis Ford Coppola’s “Rumble Fish;” Garry Marshall’s “Flamingo Kid;” Van Sant’s “To Die For” with Nicole Kidman; and John McNaughton’s “Wild Things.”